Kyra-Ha/Kyra-Ha/README.md

 ### Hi there 👋 I'm Kyra.
-I'm an aspiring, self-taught front-end web developer/designer.
+I'm an aspiring front-end web developer/designer.

 - 🔭 I’m currently working on making a chat app to learn how to use a SQL database.
 - 🌱 I’m currently learning React.